Prince Philip, Duke of Edinburgh: Death

 Buckingham Palace on 9 April 2021; the Union Flag is flown at half-mast as crowds gather.

-Philip died of "old age" (Note: In England and Wales, "old age" may be given as a cause of death for a decedent aged 80 or older by a doctor who has "cared for the deceased over a long period" and "observed a gradual decline in [the] patient's general health", if there is no known "identifiable disease or injury that contributed to the death".) on the morning of 9 April 2021 at Windsor Castle, at the age of 99.
+Philip died of "old age" (Note: In England and Wales, "old age" may be given as a cause of death for a decedent aged 80 or older by a doctor who has "cared for the deceased over a long period" and "observed a gradual decline in [the] patient's general health", if there is no known "identifiable disease or injury that contributed to the death".) on the morning of 9 April 2021 at Windsor Castle, aged 99.
+According to biographer Hugo Vickers, he had been suffering from inoperable pancreatic cancer since 2013.
 He was the longest-serving royal consort in world history.
-Elizabeth described his death as "having left a huge void in her life".
+Elizabeth was reported, through her son Andrew, to have said that Philip's death had "left a huge void in her life".

-The palace said Philip died peacefully, which was confirmed by his daughter-in-law Sophie, Countess of Wessex, who told the press it was "so gentle.
+The palace said that Philip died peacefully, a description confirmed by his daughter‑in‑law Sophie, Countess of Wessex, who told the press it was "so gentle.
 It was just like somebody took him by the hand and off he went."
-His death led to the commencement of Operation Forth Bridge, the plan for publicly announcing his death and organising his funeral.
-The usual public ceremonial could not take place because of the regulations for the COVID-19 pandemic which restricted the number of mourners to thirty; it was later reported in the press that Elizabeth had rejected a government offer to relax the rules.
+His death triggered Operation Forth Bridge, the plan for publicly announcing his death and organising his funeral.
+The usual public ceremonial could not take place because COVID-19 regulations restricted the number of mourners to 30; it was later reported that Elizabeth had rejected a government offer to relax the rules.
 The funeral took place on 17 April 2021 at St George's Chapel, Windsor Castle, and Philip was temporarily interred alongside 25 other coffins, including that of George III, in the Royal Vault inside St George's.
 Representatives of countries around the world sent condolences to the royal family upon his death.